Multi-storey office buildings

 Shallow floor beams

-Shallow floor beams such as asymmetric slim floor beams (ASBs) may be used to support composite slabs using deep decking in the Slimdek system.
+Shallow floor beams such as asymmetric slim floor beams (ASBs) may be used to support composite slabs using deep decking in the Slimdek system from Tata Steel.
 ASBs are hot rolled steel beams with a wider bottom flange than top.
 The section has embossments rolled into the top flange and acts compositely with the concrete encasement without the need for additional shear connectors.
 The deep decking spans between the bottom flanges of the beams and supports the loads during construction.

 Span arrangements are normally based on a 6m to 9m grid, with a slab depth of 280 to 350mm.
 The deep decking requires propping during the construction stage for spans of more than 6m.
 Reinforcing bars (16 to 25mm diameter) placed in the ribs of the slab give sufficient fire resistance to ensure that no protection to the deck is necessary.